Abhijit-Kadalli/speech-recognition-and-noise-cancellation/README.md

-# speech recognition and noise cancellation
+# Speech recognition and noise cancellation
 Making this repo to make a speech recognition and then noise cancellation program using python

-## python modules
+## Python modules
 1. wave
 2. pyaudio
 3. matplotlib